pombredanne/centidb/docs/index.rst

 methods.
 All key and value variables below are bytestrings:

     `get(key)`:
-        Return the value of key `key`, or ``None`` if no such key exists.
+        Return the value of `key` or ``None`` if it does not exist.

     `put(key, value)`:
-        Set the value of `key` to `value`, overwriting any previous key.
+        Set the value of `key` to `value`, overwriting any prior value.

     `delete(key)`:
         Delete `key` if it exists, otherwise do nothing.

     `iter(key, keys=True, values=True, reverse=False)`:
-        Yield records starting at `k` and moving either forwards or backwards.
+        Yield records in key order, starting at `key` and moving in a fixed direction.
+The key order is expected to match that of the C `memcmp()` function.

         `key`:
-            The key to iterate from.
-The first yielded value should correspond to this key, or if the key does not exist, to the next existent key that is lexigraphically greater than it.
-This is true regardless of iteration direction.
+            Starting key.
+The first yielded value should correspond to this key, or if it does not exist, to the next lexicographically greater key, or the last key in the store.
+This is true for either direction.

         `keys`:
-            If ``True``, indicates keys should be returned.
-If `values=False`, then the yielded element should be a single bytestring containing the key.
+            Indicates whether keys are requested.
+If `keys=True` and `values=False`, the yielded element is a bytestring containing the key.

         `values`:
-            If ``True``, indicates values should be returned.
-If `keys=False`, then the yielded element should be a single bytestring containing the value.
+            Indicates whether values are requested.
+If `keys=False` and `values=True`, the yielded element is a bytestring containing the value.

-            If both `keys=True` and `values=True`, a tuple of `(key, value)` pairs should be yielded.
+            If both `keys=True` and `values=True`, a tuple of `(key, value)` is yielded.

         `reverse`:
-            If ``False``, iteration should proceed until the lexicographically highest key in the engine is reached, otherwise it should proceed until the lexigraphically lowest key is reached.
+            If ``False``, iteration proceeds until the lexicographically highest key is reached, otherwise it proceeds until the lowest key is reached.

     **txn_id** *= None*
         Property that is expected to uniquely name the transaction represented